 Disclaimer and Contact Information:

 This summary is based upon what we know as of this writing.
 No assurance of the completeness, comprehensiveness, correctness, or currency of the information is provided.
 The information provided is not legal advice.
 Receipt of the information alone does not create an attorney-client relationship.
 Before making any decision or taking any action, consult with an adviser who has been provided with all facts relevant to your particular situation.

 The Alabama State Bar requires the following disclaimer in lawyer advertising: We make no representation that the quality of our legal services is greater than the quality of legal services other lawyers perform.

-If you have questions about what to do with your business or company during the COVID-19 pandemic, call Capell & Howard at 334-241-8000 and ask for: Chris Weller, Barbara Wells, Lister Hubbard, Brooke Lawson, Carla Gilmore, or Blake Brookshire.
+If you have questions about what to do with your business or company during the COVID-19 pandemic, call Capell & Howard at 334-241-8000 and ask for: Chris Weller, Lister Hubbard, Brooke Lawson or Carla Gilmore.